CorrelAid/docs/wiki/hitchhikers-guide.md

 *   first Monday of every month: General Call

     On the first Monday of the month there is a big call where all teams, but also all interested people from the CorrelAid community can participate.
 We give updates from our work and onboarding information for "newbies".&#x20;
-*   2nd and 4th Monday of the month: Core Team Call

-    A Core Team Call is held on the second and fourth Monday of the year.
-This is where the teams exchange information and make decisions together or consult each other on decisions within the teams.&#x20;
 *   3rd Monday of the month: Local Chapter Call

     On the third Monday of each month, the local chapters exchange views on current topics, challenges and projects.&#x20;